Children come first. For most parents, that goes without saying. That also often means that their own self-care comes last.

 Kids may quickly find these conversations overwhelming.
 So, UNICEF Global Chief of Education Robert Jenkins urges parents to "make sure you are in a safe environment and allow your child to talk freely.
 Drawing, stories and other activities may also help to open up a discussion."
 Take care to follow their lead and switch topics when you sense they've had enough.

-How to reduce kids' anxiety
+Parenting tips to help reduce kids' anxiety

 Children need a lot of reassurance right now, but like their parents, they also need time and space to themselves.
 Here are some tips for how you can make your time together more satisfying while ensuring that your kids can continue to learn, feel productive and stay connected with their friends and family.